 I. Finishing up a divorce:

-Attorneys will generally present, file and/or get signed some or all of the following, as needed and appropriate, to complete a divorce.
-The decree and Austin form must be prepared and signed for every divorce case.
+Attorneys will generally present, file or get signed some or all of the following, as needed, to complete a divorce.
+The Divorce Decree and “Austin” report form must be prepared and signed for every divorce case.
+The documents needed will vary, depending on the issues and needs of each case.

 A. Documents to be submitted to the Court for your prove up:

-A “prove up” is the brief hearing in front of a judge to get the divorce decree or other court order signed.
+You may hear us talk about doing a “prove up” to finalize the divorce.
+It is the brief hearing in front of a judge to get the Divorce Decree or other court order signed.
 If there is a disagreement about the form or content of an order, a motion to sign can be filed and set for hearing so the judge can rule on the issues.
 The following are documents often submitted to the court to be signed.

-This is completed when child support is first ordered and may be revised at the end of the divorce, if there is a change.
-It is filed with the Clerk of the Court.
+Child Support Record of Support This is completed when child support is first ordered and may be revised at the end of the divorce, if there is a change.
+It is given to the Clerk of the Court.

 B. Real Estate Documents